The following post is from Kat of Inspired To Action: 5 Simple Ways to Be a Peaceful Mom

 1. Acknowledge our role.

 Simple start: Today, test yourself to see how long you can remain calm.
 10 minutes?
-1 hour?
-2 hour?
+1 hour? or 2 hours?
 Half a day?
 The whole day?
-Do whatever it takes to stay calm for longer stretches each time and note the things that set you off.
+Do whatever it takes to stay calm for longer stretches each time, and note the things that set you off.

 2. Get prepared.